Al Maktoum Airport Live Arrivals

 Dubai Al Maktoum Airport Transport

 Al Maktoum Airport (DWC) is connected to the city center of Dubai by the RTA public transport network.
-You can take the F55 bus to the Ibn Battuta Metro Station, then take the Green Line metro to Dubai Mall in the city center.
-The total journey time using public transport will be around 60 minutes.
-Alternatively, Dubai Al Maktoum Airport arrivals have a taxi rank that operates 24 hours a day and will take you directly to your hotel in Dubai in just 45 minutes.
+You can take the F55 bus to the Ibn Battuta Metro Station, then take the Green or Red Line metro to Dubai.
+The total journey time to central Dubai using public transport is around 60 minutes.

 For a more personalized experience, you can also pre-book your Al Maktoum Airport taxi and enjoy fixed fares, English-speaking drivers, and a seamless journey.